Skip to content

 For EHS consultants

 EHS consultants sign the deliverable.
-When an EPA auditor asks where a specific component count came from, the answer has to trace back to a specific drawing, on a specific revision, at a specific location on the drawing.
+When an EPA auditor asks where a specific component count came from, the answer has to trace back to a specific engineering document — P&ID, piping isometric, PFD, or line list — on a specific revision, at a specific location on the document.
 Armeta produces that traceability by construction.

 The EHS consultant problem

-Compliance evidence is only as good as the drawing it came from.
+Compliance evidence is only as good as the document it came from.

-Every LDAR component inventory, every PHA documentation package, every PSM audit defense rests on the governing P&IDs.
+Every LDAR component inventory, every PHA documentation package, every PSM audit defense rests on the governing engineering documents — P&IDs, piping isometrics, PFDs, and line lists.
 When a consultant produces a component list, a regulator can and will ask where every entry came from.
 “We read it off the drawings” is not an answer.
-“Here is the specific region on revision 7 of drawing P-1204 where this valve appears” is.
+“Here is the specific region on revision 7 of drawing P-1204, cross-referenced against the line list and isometric, where this valve appears” is.

 Three engagements